 You may also like to read: The Viscount Who Loved Me Book Summary

-Questions about A Thousand Splendid Suns Plot
+Questions and Answers about A Thousand Splendid Suns Plot

 What is the main message of Thousand Splendid Suns?
 The primary theme in the novel A Thousand Splendid Suns is the rights of women, especially under the Taliban.
 Mariam and Laila grow up during regimes that are not oppressive.
 Although Mariam's father's family pushes her into marriage with Rasheed, it is ultimately her choice to agree to marry him.